thorstenrie/ts-bedrock/README.md

 Within the container, the bedrock client will be executed by a non-root system user with username `minecraft-bedrock` in group `minecraft-bedrock`.
 The user is also required to be existent on the host system to actually store downloaded files in the bind mount.

 - For the container, the user will be automatically created in the container build
-- For the host system, you need to create the user, group and change the owner of `$TS_MSBR_HOME`
+- For the host system, you need to create the user, group and change the owner of `$TS_MCBR_HOME`
 - It is recommended, for security reasons, to have a new user namespace for the container, which is mapped to host system uid and gid ranges.
 Multiples of 2^16 with size 2^16 are a reasonable mapping on the host system uid and gid ranges.
 As example, container uid and gid `0` to `65535` can be mapped to the host system starting with uid and gid `1966080` (and size `65536`)
 - In this case, the rtorrent uid and gid on the host system is different from the uid and gid in the container.
 On the host system, the minecraft-bedrock uid and gid must correspond to the user namespace mapping.
 - In the following, the above mapping is assumed.
 Therefore, on the host system, minecraft-bedrock uid and gid is `1966747` (1966080 + 667).
 In the container, rtorrent uid and gid is `667`.